raymon-ai/raymon/docs/gettingstarted/profiling.rst

 ---------------
 Validating data
 ---------------
 Validating inputs, outputs and actuals is done through calling , :meth:`raymon.ModelProfile.validate_input`, :meth:`raymon.ModelProfile.validate_output`, or :meth:`raymon.ModelProfile.validate_actual`.
 Validating evaluator components is done through :meth:`raymon.ModelProfile.validate_eval`.
-The model evaluation can also be done on the raymon backend, or through webhooks on the backend (see :ref:`The project manifest`).
+The model evaluation can also be done on the raymon backend, or through webhooks on the backend (see :ref:`The project orchestration`).

 .. code-block:: python
     :linenos: